dmirand/save_tuning_mod/README.md

 -	Run ```make``` in ```userspace/``` and start the Tuning Module eg. ```sudo ./user_dtn -d enp6s0```
 	* 	```/tmp/tuningLog``` will contain all the relevant output
 -	Run ```make``` in ```cli/```.
 This will create a directory call ```tmp``` which contains the binary ```tuncli```.
-	Run the binary and follow the instructions on how to use it
+	Run the binary and follow the instructions onscreen on how to use it